 German-American artist Esther Teichmann received a Masters of Fine Art from the Royal College of Art in 2005.
 She continues to live and work in London where she is studying for a PhD by project at the RCA.
 She is a senior lecturer at the London College of Communication/ University of the Arts London and Brighton University, lecturing across BA and MA Photography courses on both theoretical and practice based units.
 Teichmann’s work has been exhibited and published internationally, with group shows in London, Los Angeles, Berlin and Modena and solo exhibitions in the UK, Australia, Germany and Switzerland including at Man&Eve (2007 and 2009) and Galerie Karlheinz Mayer in Karlsruhe, Germany (2008).
 Her research (thesis title; ‘Falling into Photography; of Loss, Desire and the Photographic’) examines the relationship between loss, desire and the photographic within both her writing, photographic works and film pieces.

 Alexandra Tommasini is an art historian based in London.
-Her research interests include the history and theory of photography, with a focus on the work of Italian photographer Gabriele Basilico, as well as post-war British art.
+Her research interests include the history and theory of photography, with a focus on the work of Italian photographer Gabriele Basilico, and post-war British art.
 Her work has been published in Immediations, Visual Studies, Modern Italy, and Journal of European Studies.
-Recently she co-organised the seminar A Photographer’s Sense of Space: Looking at the Work of Gabriele Basilico held at the University of Westminster, London (2016).
-Alexandra holds a B.A. in Art History and Italian from UCLA, an M.A. from University of Exeter and a PhD from the Courtauld Institute of Art.
-She currently works as Collections Manager for Bridget Riley and the artist’s endowed foundation.
+Currently she is guest editing a forthcoming (2019) special issue of The Journal of Architecture based on the seminar she co-organised, A Photographer’s Sense of Space: Looking at the Work of Gabriele Basilico (University of Westminster).
+Alexandra holds a B.A. from UCLA, an M.A. from University of Exeter and a PhD from the Courtauld Institute of Art.
+She currently works as Collections Manager for the artist Bridget Riley.
 Alexandra is also co-convener of Ph.

 Lauren Winsor is Senior Lecturer in Photography at Kingston University, lecturing across BA and MA courses, on both theoretical and practice based units, as well as supervising on the Ph.D programme.
 She previously held positions at the London College of Communication (UAL), University for the Creative Arts and University for the Arts Norwich, and has led workshops for a number of organisations including PhotoFusion and the V&A.